Azure/fta-architecturalreview/articles/introduction.md

 At this point you would review the identified risks and possible enhancements to the architecture with supporting links to patterns and practices or service documentation, these should be recorded for later follow up.

 Consider that what you are really looking for here is a list of what has to be done, by whom, and by when.
 This is to be phrase as a list of risks and recommendations, backed by links to Azure Docs and QUALIFIED with appropriate SLA's and NFRs discovered earlier.
 This gives context to the suggestions given – which might be required later.
-Consider, why the recommendations are being provided.
+Consider why the recommendations are being provided.

 ## Additional Assistance Required and Next Steps

 If the review identified a need for additional engagements or discovered additional workloads, then this should be fed back to the Lead Engineer and PM for scheduling and pickup.

-At this point we are trying to leverage what we have learnt to accelerate the customer and help them to reach their objectives by using Azure but if it becomes clear that the reviewee needs additional resources, skills and / or experience to achieve their goals then three approaches make sense :-
+At this point we are trying to leverage what we have learnt to accelerate the customer and help them to reach their objectives by using Azure but if it becomes clear that additional resources, skills and / or experience are needed to help the goals to be achieved, then three approaches make sense :-

 * Advise PaaS services over IaaS,
 * Schedule FastTrack Fundamentals training offerings.